Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 ## Test cases

-### PXE001.001 iPXE network boot
+### PXE001.001 Dasharo Network Boot is available

 **Test description**

-This test aims to verify that the DUT is capable of network booting from a PXE server.
+This test aims to verify that the `iPXE Network boot` option is available and whether you are entered to `Dasharo Network Boot Menu` after selecting it.

 **Test configuration data**